fstarred/c64-playground/README.md

 Software scrolling is often considered a pain in early '80 computers due to the big CPU usage request.
-Furthermore, while character RAM can be double-buffered (which is the most common used tecnique to scroll a scenario), color RAM has only one reserved memory area, therefore all map must be copied in 1 or 2 frames.
+Furthermore, while character RAM can be double-buffered (which is the most common used tecnique to scroll a background), color RAM has only one reserved memory area, therefore all char map must be copied within 1 or 2 frames.
 This is the so called "race the beam" trick; wait at a certain line (i.e. 150) and then start to copy color map from the top of thescreen.

 ##### Switch VIC-II bank